jessfraz/blog/content/post/installing-and-using-wireguard.md

  	r.j3ss.co/wireguard:install
 ```

-This only works if you have your kernel headers installed and in `/usr/src` and
+This only works if you have your kernel headers installed in `/usr/src` and
 your kernel allows kernel modules (`CONFIG_MODULES=y`).

 If you are like me and set `CONFIG_MODULES=n` then you can use my